Readability: Lexico-semantic

-Using the readability formulas
+Readability formula accuracy

+The correlation with comprehension as measured by reading tests is as follows:

 The accuracy of readability formulas increases when finding the average readability of a large number of works.
 The tests generate a score based on characteristics such as statistical average word length (which is used as an unreliable proxy for semantic difficulty; sometimes word frequency is taken into account) and sentence length (as an unreliable proxy for syntactic complexity) of the work.

 Most experts agree that simple readability formulas like Flesch–Kincaid grade-level can be highly misleading.
 Even though the traditional features like the average sentence length have high correlation with reading difficulty, the measure of readability is much more complex.
 The artificial intelligence, data-driven approach (see above) was studied to tackle this shortcoming.

 Writing experts have warned that an attempt to simplify the text only by changing the length of the words and sentences may result in text that is more difficult to read.
 All the variables are tightly related.
 If one is changed, the others must also be adjusted, including approach, voice, person, tone, typography, design, and organization.

 Writing for a class of readers other than one's own is very difficult.
 It takes training, method, and practice.
 Among those who are good at this are writers of novels and children's books.
 The writing experts all advise that, besides using a formula, observe all the norms of good writing, which are essential for writing readable texts.
 Writers should study the texts used by their audience and their reading habits.
 This means that for a 5th-grade audience, the writer should study and learn good quality 5th-grade materials.